-- V. Reinvestment Policies of the Most Recent Year, Main Reasons for Investment Gains or Losses, Improvement Plans, and Investment Plans for the Upcoming Year: None - VI.
+- IV.
+Effect of Major Capital Expenditures on Financial Operations in the Most Recent Fiscal Year: The company has no major capital expenditures in the most recent year. - V. Reinvestment Policies of the Most Recent Year, Main Reasons for Investment Gains or Losses, Improvement Plans, and Investment Plans for the Upcoming Year: None - VI.
 Risk Analysis and Assessment - (I) Effects of Changes in Interest Rates, Foreign Exchange Rates and Inflation on Corporate Finance, and Future Response Measures - 1.
 Interest rate:

-The Company's bank loan interest for the fiscal years 2021 and 2022 were NT\$38 thousand and NT\$514 thousand respectively, accounting for 0.00% and 0.05% of the net revenue for the period.
+The Company's bank loan interest for the fiscal years 2022 and 2023 were NT\$514 thousand and NT\$632 thousand respectively, accounting for 0.05% and 0.05% of the net revenue for the period.
 This is mainly due to the interest for borrowing from financial institutions generated from the Company's operational needs, and the fluctuation in interest rates did not have a significant impact on the Company's operations.

 The Company maintains a good relationship with multiple banks, continuously monitors information related to interest rate changes, judges the trend of future interest rates, and adjusts the scheduling of funds accordingly.
 The financial situation of our company is stable, and our fund planning is conservative and prudent.
-We expect that any future interest rate changes will not have a significant impact on the overall operations of our company
+We expect that any future interest rate changes will not have a significant impact on the overall operations of our company.